antonino90/sql_data_generator/README.md

     - `Column.customFunction: (rowIndex: number, row: { [key: string]: string | number }` // a string representing a javascript custom function.
 It will receive the row index and the full row as arguments.
     - `Column.template: string` // a template string for `faker` generator.
 See [fakerjs](https://www.npmjs.com/package/@faker-js/faker) for more information.
     - `Column.locale: string` // locale used by the faker generator.
+    - `Column.arrayElementType:string` // Used by generator 'array' - should define the array sub element type (`int|text`) - Postgresql engine only